databrickslabs/lsql/README.md

 like AWS Lambda, Azure Functions, or any other containerised short-lived applications, where container startup time is faster with the smaller dependency set.

-Applications, that need to a more traditional SQL Python APIs with cursors, efficient data transfer of hundreds of megabytes or gigabytes of data serialized in Apache Arrow format, and low result fetching latency, should use the stateful Databricks SQL Connector for Python.
+Applications, that need a more traditional SQL Python APIs with cursors, efficient data transfer of hundreds of megabytes or gigabytes of data serialized in Apache Arrow format, and low result fetching latency, should use the stateful Databricks SQL Connector for Python.